-After you set up Web Application Firewall (WAF) for a website, you can enable the positive security model for the website.
-A positive security model is also known as a whitelist.
-The positive security model of WAF uses Alibaba Cloud machine learning algorithms to automatically study normal network traffic of a website.
+After you add a website to Web Application Firewall (WAF), you can enable the positive security model for your website.
+The positive security model of WAF uses Alibaba Cloud machine learning algorithms to automatically learn normal network traffic of a website.
 The positive security model then generates security rules tailored for the website based on the collected data.
-You can adjust the protection mode and rules of the positive security model as needed.
+You can adjust the protection mode and rules of the positive security model based on your requirements.

 Traditional protection methods against web attacks are based on detection rules.
-The positive security model automatically studies the network traffic of a domain and uses machine learning algorithms to generate a standard security score and grade different requests.
-Based on the request scores, the positive security model defines the baseline traffic of a domain and tailors security policies for the domain.
+The positive security model automatically learns the network traffic of a website and uses machine learning algorithms to generate a standard security score and grade different requests.
+Based on the request scores, the positive security model defines the baseline traffic of a website and customizes security policies for the website.
 The positive security model collaborates with other detection modules of WAF to detect attacks at different network layers.

 - In the top navigation bar, select the resource group to which the instance belongs and the region, Mainland China or International, in which the instance is deployed.

 - In the left-side navigation pane, choose .

 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

 - On the Web Security tab, find the Positive Security Model section and configure the following parameters.

 Parameter Description Status Enable or disable the positive security model.
 Mode The action that is taken on attack requests when they are detected.
 Valid values: